 Asset Hierarchy

-Within a system there are oftentimes natural groupings of assets, where one asset may be a part of a larger system or function.
-If assets are entered into the asset inventory in such a way that these groupings are recognized, it is a lot easier to examine asset data and make decisions about asset maintenance, repairs and replacements or restoration.
-This type of grouping is called an asset hierarchy.
-The hierarchy can also be thought of as a tree structure or a parent, child, grandchild structure.
+Within a system there are often natural groupings of assets where one asset might be a part of a larger system or function.
+If assets are entered into the asset inventory in a way that recognizes these groupings, it is easier to examine asset data and make decisions about asset maintenance, repairs, replacements, or restoration.

 Examples of some hierarchy structures are provided for the following: